 When things get challenging or stressful, we attempt to reduce our anxiety by doing things (sometimes anything).
 By doing things we feel like we are making progress.
 However, this doesn’t solve the problem at and can even make it worse.

-Product engineers solve user problems, but there why are there so few of them?
+Product engineers solve user problems, but why are there so few of them?

 Justificationism Secures Ideas Against Change